Shoes, they're ubiquitous, a daily requirement for most for us. And women (as we're so constantly reminded) adore them!

 Best of all, these shoes are comfortable.
 They feature soft, breathable lining and hand-stitched latex insoles and are water resistant and breathable.

 On the left: Hush Puppies Manix women's boot ($179.95 from Hush Puppies).
-On the right: Will's Vegan Shoes women's Chelsea boot in chestnut ($189 from Ecoture).
+On the right: Wills London Chelsea boot in chestnut ($149 from ecoture australia).

 Like Wills, our personal experience with NOAH shoes is that they’re super comfy – supple, breathable and just good to wear.

 RAFA is a women’s luxury footwear collection designed and hand-crafted by a small group of artisans in Los Angeles, California.
 The label is committed to the use of local craftsmanship and top quality materials.

 While they look and feel like the highest-quality suede, all RAFA shoes and boots are 100% vegan, made using ecologically friendly materials and sustainable processes.
 Double-lined orthopaedic foam insoles ensure RAFA shoes and boots are comfortable enough to wear all day (or night).

 On the left: Gianvito Rossi suede ankle boots ($1,225 from Net-a-Porter).
 On the right: RAFA convertible midi boot ($595 from ecoture australia, currently N/A).

 Perhaps the biggest issue you’ll face wearing a pair of RAFAs is people not believing they’re vegan, so ‘real’ is the finish.